League-For-Gamers/LFG-Site/readme.md

 Be sure to occasionally run `rake db:permission_migration` as we update the site.
 This will ensure your database has the latest permission configuration.

+It is recommended that you have both optipng and jpegoptim installed on your system and in path, for image uploads.
+However, this is optional and will gracefully fail without them.

 ## Contributing
 All pull requests are welcome, however it's greatly appreciated if your tests pass 100% and you write tests for all new code.
 We use RSpec, so tests can be run via `rake spec`